 My top recommendation for the best pack n play travel crib (with bassinet insert) is the Graco Pack ‘n Play FoldLite Crib.

 Best Travel Playpen

 If you are looking for the best baby playpen while traveling, a lot of our recommended cribs on this list can double as a portable travel playpen while you are traveling.
-Our recommendation for the best baby play yard is the BABY JOY Playpen.
+Our recommendation for the best baby play yard is the Dream On Me Onyx Playpen.
 It doesn’t have a bassinet insert, but if you plan to use it as a playard for slightly older babies and infants you don’t need it.
 It’s slightly roomier than the Graco Pack n Play on the Go so you can also use it as travel playpen for toddlers.
-The Baby Joy pack and play is 3 pounds lighter than the Lotus baby crib and the BabyBjorn pack and play travel crib.
+The Dream On Me Playpen is about the same weight as the Lotus baby crib and the BabyBjorn pack and play travel crib.

 Children’s Travel Bed

 Once your toddler has outgrown the portable travel crib, he or she may still need a specific bed when traveling, due to their size, location of where you are traveling, how many beds are available, etc. There are many children’s travel bed options ranging from portable bed rails to children specific air mattresses.
 You can read all about all of my favorite toddler travel bed options here.

 Choosing the best portable crib – key features

 When considering the best baby travel crib, you’ll want to be on the lookout for a few specific features depending on your specific needs and type of travel.